myistudio/SalonManagement/replit.md

 - June 28, 2025.
 Changed currency symbol from ₹ to "Rs." in all PDF and print outputs
 - June 28, 2025.
 Made entire application responsive for mobile and tablet devices with touch-friendly interface
 - June 28, 2025.
 Fixed reports functionality with improved transaction fetching and type safety
+- June 28, 2025.
+Resolved top services and products display issues in reports by removing restrictive date filtering
 ```

 ## User Preferences